renan-r-santos/pixi-kernel/README.md

 # Pixi Kernel

 Use per-directory Pixi environments to run Jupyter kernels.
-The idea behind this project is to allow you to capture the exact state of your environment while allowing you to make use of the rich PyPI and Conda ecosystems.
+The idea behind this project is to capture the exact state of your environment while allowing you to make use of the rich PyPI and Conda ecosystems.

 Pixi Kernel supports Python 3.8+ and Pixi 0.18+ using `pyproject.toml` and `pixi.toml`
 configurations.